 Deadline: 30 November 2023.

 Nominations for the 2024 award must be submitted electronically to the EUCA secretary by 30 November 2023 (email@example.com).
 The nomination package should be submitted as a single PDF file and must include (in the order listed):

 - 1-3 further supporting letters.
 The nominator and the authors of the supporting letters must not be members of the EUCA Council.

-The committee then selects one candidate and one alternate, who are submitted to the EUCA Council for approval.
+The committee then selects one award candidate and one runner-up, who are submitted to the EUCA Council for approval.